SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish.rst

 the system is telling you that it can't copy the :file:`master.OU` (:file:`stdout`) and :file:`master.ER` (:file:`stderr`) files from your run to your results directory.
 You can manually retrieve them from the paths given in the email.

-To resolve the copy error and get the files to be renames to :file:`stdout` and :file:`stderr` in your results directory you need to set up an ssh key pair *without a passphrase*, configure :command:`ssh` to be able to use them, and make the key pair trusted on ``salish``.
+To resolve the copy error and get the files to be renamed to :file:`stdout` and :file:`stderr` in your results directory you need to set up an ssh key pair *without a passphrase*, configure :command:`ssh` to be able to use them, and make the key pair trusted on ``salish``.
 The steps to do that are:

 #.
-Create a passphrase-less ssh key pair:
+Create a passphrase-less RSA ssh key pair:

    .. code-block:: bash

        cd $HOME/.ssh
-       ssh-keygen -C"salish-torque" -f $HOME/.ssh/salish_torque_id_rsa
+       ssh-keygen -t rsa -C"salish-torque" -f $HOME/.ssh/salish_torque_id_rsa

    Just hit :kbd:`Enter` twice when you are prompted to enter and confirm a passphrase::